 - Etsy-style, where every product is unique and belongs to one vendor only

-- Amazon-style, where a single product can be sold by multiple vendors at different prices
+- Amazon-style, where multiple vendors can sell a single product at different prices

-Both have their benefits and drawbacks, but you’ll find that most ready-made marketplace solutions out there will offer Etsy-style listings due to a somewhat simpler system architecture.
+Both have benefits and drawbacks, but you’ll find that most ready-made marketplace solutions out there will offer Etsy-style listings due to simpler system architecture.

 In any case, you’ll want to keep the process of listing new products simple – your vendors are busy people.
-This means simplifying your product listing forms, asking for the crucial information only and tailoring them to product categories you plan to carry.
+This means simplifying your product listing forms, asking for the crucial information only, and tailoring them to the product categories, you plan to carry.

-Consider offering your vendors a way to upload products in bulk or import their catalog from a third party marketplace platform.
-If they already sell on Amazon (or elsewhere), they’ll appreciate a quick way of syncing their existing catalog with your marketplace instead of having to list all products manually.
+Consider offering your vendors a way to upload products in bulk or import their catalog from a third-party marketplace platform.
+If they already sell on Amazon, they’ll appreciate a quick way of syncing their existing catalog with your marketplace instead of having to list all products manually.
 Do it for them as an onboarding service.

 Processing payments and managing orders